 Kevin Conti of Software Ideas, said, “You killed it with the topics, great job!
 All are approved.”

 Your coordinator provides a single point of contact at SaaSpirin, managing the team of strategist, writer, and editor and keeping your content calendar on track.
-Our process is designed to create a productive rhythm from the start, and we hear overwhelmingly that it resonates with clients.
+Our blog process is designed to create a productive rhythm from the start, and we hear overwhelmingly that it resonates with clients.

 One client doubled their monthly plan with us before we even began writing, saying “I'm impressed with the research you guys did already.”
 (And that same client also doubled their organic traffic within six months!)